 For the National External Diploma Program (NEDP) students must be:

 At least 25 years of age and possess the following eCASAS level and score:

 Identify strengths and address individual barriers to self-sufficiency among program participants through individual-centered methods, as evidenced by the completion of individualized assessments and the creation of individual Student Profiles.

 Improve basic and workplace literacy skills as measured by participants' advancement of at least one skill/grade level on the CASAS Appraisal, Pre/Post-test, the attainment of a high school diploma or GED, documentation of the acquisition of SCANS Competencies for employment and advancement, or preparation/ entrance into a post-secondary education program.

 Prepare participants for competitive employment in one of the region's high demand industries and business ownership, as evidenced by students' attainment of Microsoft Office skills (Word, PowerPoint, Excel and/ or Access), documented participation in professional development seminars, business courses, internships, employment placements and /or business start-up activities.

-Four Walls NEDP Program maintains an on going collaboration with Roosevelt S.T.A.Y.
+Four Walls NEDP Program maintains an ongoing collaboration with Ballou S.T.A.Y.
 High School to provide educational programming culminating in the award of a high school diploma.
 The collaboration ensures that students have access to services provided by one of the agencies that are not directly provided by the other.

 The CTE program will seek out partnerships with local construction focused businesses and organizations such as Clark Construction, Jubilee Jobs, Keystone, V Smoot, and Shapiro & Duncan.